thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 Since the two optimization methods generate similar results, the preferred optimization method would be the one with improved computational efficiency.
 Table 3.0 shows mean optimization for a subsample displacement calculation.
-While sinc interpolation is much more computationally expensive than the parametric methods, the times required are still feasible for real-time imaging.
-Nelder-Mead simplex optimization is slightly faster than gradient descent optimization, but they are very close.
+While sinc interpolation is much more computationally expensive than the parametric methods, the required time is still feasible for real-time imaging.
+Nelder-Mead simplex optimization is slightly faster than gradient descent optimization.
 Figure 5 shows that the best initial simplex offset in samples is approximately 0.2-0.3 samples.
 However, a poor choice for an initial simplex offset only generates about a 5% increase in optimization time.